flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-component-types/form-elements/checkbox-form-field.md

    * **Default Value** - the default value of the checkbox
    * **Source Type** - it can be Static, Enumeration, or Process Data
 4. **Expressions**
-   * **Hide** - javascript expressions used to hide components when they're truthy
+   * **Hide** - JavaScript expressions used to hide components when they're truthy
-   * **Disabled expressions** - javascript expressions that should be evaluated as true or false.
-It's important to make sure that hidden fields also have the same expression configured under expressions -> hide
+   * **Disabled expressions** - JavaScript expressions that should be evaluated as true or false.
+It's important to make sure that disabled fields have the same expression configured under the path **expressions → hide**

 #### Checkbox styling

 * valid CSS properties (more details [here](../../#styling))

-A checkbox with three options and a column layout will look like this.&#x20;
+A checkbox with three options and a column layout will look like this.

 ![](../../img/checkbox_styling.png)